 Whether you measure a country’s technological prowess by its research and development budget, percent of foreign venture capital dollars, start-ups per capita, or global market share in tech-heavy areas such as cyber security, Israel generally shows up at the top of the lists.

 Exciting arrays of innovative start-ups attract a lot of attention.
 This leads to Israeli companies often merging or becoming acquired by larger multinational companies.
 Intel, for example, purchased Mobileye, for $15.3 billion and Google purchased Waze for $1 billion.
 Of course, for every headline about an Israeli company acquired, there are many other deals executed each month.

 But not every Israeli start-up chooses to exit through M&A. Some choose an international initial public offering, often on a large exchange.
 The NASDAQ is one option and its orientation toward tech-companies makes it naturally compelling for Israeli companies to list there.

 With 79 companies and a combined market capital of $88 billion, Israel represents the only Middle Eastern country listed on NASDAQ.
 In short, Israel is a powerhouse country for the exchange.

 Israeli listings on NASDAQ include: 38 healthcare companies, 24 technology companies, and 7 capital goods companies.
 So far in 2020, three new companies, Ayala Pharmaceuticals (AYLA), Nano-X Imaging (NNOX), and PolyPid (PYPD), joined the NASDAQ.

 While each company listed has an incredible story and innovative solutions, we highlight three below.
-If you have interest in working with these, or any other Israeli company listed (or not listed), please contact your local Israeli Trade Representative.
+If you have interest in working with these, or any other Israeli company listed (or not listed), please contact us – Israel Economic and Trade Mission to Thailand.